-An appropriate indicator is important, for example for machine operators like airplane pilots, car and train drivers etc. A lot of studies on readability of indicator features exist (readability of small displays [9], in-vehicle displays features comparison [7, 13]).
+An appropriate HMI is important, for example for machine operators like airplane pilots, car and train drivers, power station operators in control room, production line operators etc. A lot of studies on readability of indicator features exist (readability of small displays [10], in-vehicle displays features comparison [8, 14]).